pieterhop/electron-tsadf/README.md

 ## License

-This project is under an MIT license
+This project is licensed under an MIT license